 Lost In The Mojave

-Hey lover boy, “I wonder if they got wolves out here that will come have us for a midnight snack?”
-I can’t believe the mess you got us into because you wanted to be the Super Explorer.
-You left the pickup and trailer parked somewhere back along that road miles from Baker, we will be lucky if we ever see them again.
-It isn’t even a highway just a trail between Baker and Kelso.
+Hey lover boy, “I wonder if they got wolves out here that will come to have us for a midnight snack?”
+I can’t believe the mess you got us into because you wanted to be the Brave Desert Explorer.
+You left the pickup and trailer parked somewhere back along that road miles from Baker.
+We will be lucky if we ever see them again.
+Do you know this isn’t even a highway, just an old wagon trail between Baker and Kelso?

 We are so far from nowhere our cell phones are useless out here.
 No one has any reason to be checking for a GPS signal coming from either one of our phones.
 We are not missing, just on vacation.
 I don’t think we could have gone far enough north to be near Death Valley.
 Baby, “It just seems to me like we been going around in circles all day.”
-You bet Sherlock, “Around in circles that’s exactly what you’ve been doing.”
+You bet Sherlock, “Around in circles, that’s what you’ve been doing.”

 Two weeks later, a Marine helicopter on maneuvers from Camp Pendleton, California, found an all-terrain vehicle out in Death Valley.
 The only signs of anyone being around there were torn pieces of clothing scattered all over.
 They were finally reported as missing tourists at Death Valley by the authorities.